-- 64.2.1 The engine of each car entered by a Manufacturer or a WRC Team for the purpose of scoring points will be sealed at scrutineering at its first rally and should remain sealed until the end of the last rally of the season (except with the approval from the FIA Technical Delegate). - 64.2.2 If a Manufacturer or WRC team has used the engines given in Art 64.1.1 and 64.1.3 and if the car finishes a rally (thus appearing in the final classification) and the seals are found to be destroyed without the written approval of the FIA Technical Delegate, a 5-minute penalty may be imposed by the stewards at the next rally. - 64.2.3 However, these seals may be destroyed without penalty in the following cases: - A change of oil pan (only under the supervision of a scrutineer). - If the car does not finish a rally.
-In this case a new engine will be sealed at scrutineering of the next rally.
-This new engine must remain sealed. - If a WRC Team uses an engine previously used by a Manufacturer which is still sealed.
+- 64.2.1 The engine of each car entered by a Manufacturer or a WRC Team for the purpose of scoring points will be sealed at scrutineering at its first rally and should remain sealed until the end of the last rally of the season (except with the approval from the FIA Technical delegate). - 64.2.2 If a Manufacturer or WRC team has used the engines given in Art 64.1.1 and the seals are found to be destroyed without the written approval of the FIA Technical delegate, a 5-minute penalty will be imposed by the Stewards at the next rally. - 64.2.3 However, these seals may be destroyed without penalty in the following cases: - When a car does not finish a rally, an extra engine per seasonally allocated car number may be allowed without incurring a penalty.
+No more than 2 extra engines per seasonally allocated car number and per season may be sealed without incurring any penalty.